 All of these options provide Brandeis students with invaluable training beyond a textbook, honing their lawyering skills and preparing them for what's to come after graduation.

-Brandeis School of Law offers two clinics for students to gain hands-on legal experiences—The Robert and Sue Allen Ackerson Law Clinic and the Entrepreneurship Clinic.
+The Brandeis School of Law offers three clinics for students to gain hands-on legal experiences—The Robert and Sue Ellen Ackerson Law Clinic, the Entrepreneurship Clinic and the Mediation Clinic.

 The Robert and Sue Ellen Ackerson Law Clinic represents clients in Emergency Protective Order hearings, divorce actions, and housing cases.
 While most of our clients are referred from the Legal Aid Society of Louisville, we accept referrals from other agencies.
 Since its beginning in the spring semester of the 2009-2010 academic year, more than 70 students have participated in the Clinic.